camunda/camunda-docs/docs/components/sap/rfc-connector.md

 ## Deployment to BTP

 Unlike other Camunda Connectors, the SAP RFC Connector must be deployed as a Java application.
 This is because it uses SAP's [JCo Java library](https://support.sap.com/en/product/connectors/jco.html) to connect via RFC to the configured SAP system.
-The JCo library's license prohibits redistribution, so we can't prebuild it for you, and you will need to build the application yourself.
+You must build the application yourself as the JCo library's license prohibits redistribution, so Camunda cannot pre-build it for you.

 ### Building the Java application